Journal Retention Survey

-- A list of all the journal titles under review
+- 37 per cent of titles identified under review

 The Memorial University Libraries are fortunate to have avoided significant serial cancellations during the last ten years.
 However, it is no longer possible to maintain the balance between the demands for the quality information resources required for research and teaching, and ongoing publication price increases and currency exchange losses resulting from a weakened Canadian dollar.

 Steps were taken in 2014-2015 to mitigate the impact, but like all Canadian research libraries, we are now confronted with the difficult task of discontinuing subscriptions in 2016 to a significant number of journals.
 Your input is needed to ensure that the impact on your research and teaching is minimized.

 Collections librarians bring their expertise, time and energy to the process of considering research support and the curricular needs of our user communities.
 They have examined usage statistics, uniqueness of journal titles, the degree of overlap with other resources, alternative resources, and other cost-saving measures that have allowed us to avoid cancellations over recent years.
 A major component of the proposed strategy to reduce expenditure involves cancelling four large publisher journal packages and subscribing only to a smaller number of indispensable titles from these same sources.
 The packages under consideration for cancellation are: Cambridge Journals Online, Oxford Journals Online, SpringerLink, and the Wiley Online Library.
 37 per cent of titles identified in these packages is provided for your review.
 Other scholarly resources may also need to be considered for cancellation.